HoldenCaulfieldRye/PlantRecog/ML/README.rst

-This is my fork of the ``cuda-convnet`` convolutional neural network implementation written by Alex Krizhevsky.
+This is our fork of the ``cuda-convnet`` convolutional neural network implementation written by Alex Krizhevsky.

 ``cuda-convnet`` has quite extensive documentation itself.
 Find the